aws/aws-advanced-nodejs-wrapper/docs/using-the-nodejs-wrapper/using-plugins/UsingTheAuroraInitialConnectionStrategyPlugin.md

 ## Enabling the Aurora Initial Connection Strategy Plugin

-To enable the Aurora Initial Connection Strategy Plugin, add `initialConnection` to the [`plugins`](../UsingTheNodejsWrapper.md#connection-plugin-manager-parameters) connection parameter.
+Since version 2.1.1, the Aurora Initial Connection Strategy Plugin will be enabled by default if the [`plugins`](../UsingTheNodejsWrapper.md#connection-plugin-manager-parameters) value is not specified.
+In earlier versions the plugin was not enabled by default.
+The Aurora Initial Connection Strategy Plugin can also be explicitly included by adding the plugin code `initialConnection` to the [`plugins`](../UsingTheNodejsWrapper.md#connection-plugin-manager-parameters) connection parameter.

 ## Aurora Initial Connection Strategy Connection Parameters